Home/Blog/Health Conditions/Disease Management/Small Intestinal Bacterial Overgrowth (SIBO): Causes, Symptoms, and Evidence-Based Treatment Options

 Causes of SIBO

-• Motility Disorders: Conditions that slow down or disrupt the movement of food through the small intestine, such as irritable bowel syndrome (IBS) and chronic pancreatitis, can lead to SIBO.
+• Motility Disorders: Conditions that slow or disrupt the movement of material through the small intestine, such as Irritable Bowel Syndrome (IBS) and diabetes, can allow bacteria to stagnate and multiply [3].
+This is often due to an issue with the migrating motor complex (MMC), the “housekeeper” of the small intestine.

-• Medical Conditions: Crohn’s disease, coeliac disease, scleroderma, and diabetes can impair intestinal motility or structure, increasing the risk of SIBO.
+• Underlying Medical Conditions: Chronic diseases such as Crohn’s disease, celiac disease, scleroderma, and celiac disease can impair the intestinal lining or motility, predisposing an individual to SIBO.

 Symptoms of SIBO